Police contacts with deaf subjects: Tips and resources to keep everyone safe

 Marilyn Weber, who serves as president and CEO for Deaf Interpreter Services, maintains that the very first few moments of contact can be the most important.

 “The critical moments – when someone might get shot or very upset – are usually in the beginning, before the officer has figured out that the deaf person is actually deaf,” Weber told PoliceOne.
 “There are certainly deaf criminals, but among the majority who aren’t, they are probably more scared of a policeman or woman than a non-deaf person, at least at the beginning of an encounter because of their fear of being misunderstood.
 This is a good thing to keep in mind.”

 The Americans with Disabilities Act requires that law enforcement agencies “must provide the communication aids and services needed to communicate effectively with people who are deaf or hard of hearing, except when a particular aid or service would result in an undue burden or a fundamental change in the nature of the law enforcement services being provided.”

-Some departments have made it policy to use pre-printed signs in order to communicate with hearing impaired subjects.
+Some departments have made it a policy to use pre-printed signs in order to communicate with hearing-impaired subjects.
 Others have instructed officers to communicate by writing on a piece of paper.
 Weber said that this is sufficient for very short interactions, but it’s important for officers to understand that English is a very different language than sign language, which has its own grammar, structure and rules.
-Most deaf people know English as a second language, but typically aren’t as fluent in it as they are in sign language.
+Most deaf people know English as a second language but typically aren’t as fluent in it as they are in sign language.